 2. Adapting your services to be more suitable to current needs

 Reducing commissions or covering property marketing campaign costs are not the answer here.
 Instead, consider helping potential vendors better understand their options and where the market is likely to head.
 Help them produce the financial calculations that will inform and guide their decisions.

 This is a much broader strategy, but a good one to keep in mind at all times and includes extending your real estate services to property management or becoming a buyers agent or partnering with a mortgage provider.
 However, this is something to put in place long before a downturn arrives.

-The government also advise on using more cost-effective means of marketing your business and recommend looking toward social media.
+The government also advise using more cost-effective means of marketing your business and recommends looking toward social media.

 Become a better real estate marketer